 The Thomas Cottier Award for Best Thesis

-The 500-Swiss franc award is presented annually to one MILE student for the best thesis submitted.
-The award winner is selected by Professor Thomas Cottier, founder and former Managing Director of the WTI.
-The award was set up to honour his leadership and vision.
+The 500-Swiss franc award is presented annually to one WTI student for the best thesis submitted.
+The award was set up to honour Prof. Emeritus Thomas Cottier's leadership and vision.

 Yuliia Kucheriava (MILE 19): Read her Thesis here.